Octarines/FoundryHourglass/README.md

 If a player has closed their timer window, the restart will also have the added effect of redisplaying it for them.

+### Synching with Foundry Pause
+You may sometimes wish for your timers to only countdown while the game is "unpaused".

+Maybe a villain’s ritual completes in 3 minutes or a cave will collapse on a party in 30 seconds, the timer should not advance while the GM looks up a rule or adjudicates a spell effct.

+By checking the "Sync wiht Foundry pause" option in the timer options, the Pause and Resume buttons will no longer be displayed on the timer controls.
+Instead the timer will start and stop when the GM pauses or unpauses Foundry.
+This could include pressing the space bar or using a macro.
+The pause state of the timer will then match the current state of Foundry i.e. if the game is paused, the timer will be paused.

+*NB, The space bar is also the default button for "submitting" a form in FoundryVTT.
+This means that if you press the space bar while the Hourglass options screen is selected, rather than pausing Foundry, it will instead start a new hourglass with current settings.*

+![Hourglass Timer Resume][14]

 ## Closing the Timer
 Closing a timer window as a user with GM role will also close that timer for all other players.